-With virtually all of your business now being virtual, your online presence has gone from nice-but-not-necessary to absolutely essential.
-Whether you love social media, or only reluctantly log on, 2020 executives wield their powerful, social media personas as critical business tools.
+With virtually all of your business interactions now virtual, your online presence has gone from a nice-to-have to absolutely essential.
+Whether you love social media, or only reluctantly log on, in 2020 CEOs wield their powerful, social media personas as critical business tools.

-While you might not be a CEO (yet), you can learn from their profiles.
-We found 20 CEOs who maximize their virtual voice on LinkedIn.
-They use the site’s newest features, engage with both internal and external stakeholders, and define their personal brand.
-Let’s take a look at these social CEOs.
+You can learn what works from these CEOs.
+They use LinkedIn’s newest features, engage with both internal and external stakeholders, and define their personal brand.
+Let’s take a closer look at these social CEOs, and see what they do so well.

 CEO of EDO, a data, measurement and analytics co for marketing, research and creative pros (& chair of great non-profit)